-A captive is less affected by moral hazard and adverse selection than a regular insurance company28.
-The problem of moral hazard means that an insured party will possibly act more negligently due to the presence of an insurance policy and that consequently the occurrence of the risk will be affected29.
+A captive is less affected by moral hazard and adverse selection than a regular insurance company (Diallo and Kim, 1989:233-252).
+The problem of moral hazard means that an insured party will possibly act more negligently due to the presence of an insurance policy and that consequently the occurrence of the risk will be affected (Shavell, 1979).
 There are fewer incentives to prevent loss, which results in an increase in the risk.
 It is, however, inefficient and undesirable if within the insured company the precautionary measures are possibly no longer taken that cost less than they yield in reducing the anticipated loss.

-In the case of a captive, employees of the insured company will, however, be provided more incentives than with regular insurance policies to act with due care in their activities and, for instance, to take more safety and quality measures, since they know that the loss will be borne by their 'own company'30.
-This is also the case for the insured company itself31.
-The company will increasingly strive to realize and monitor that optimum care is exercised within the company.
-The claims are eventually paid out of one's own pocket and optimum investments in safety and quality also translate directly into a lower premium and/or greater profit32.
-If a regular insurance company requests that safety and/or quality measures are taken that favorably affect the loss history, the insured company will sometimes receive a discount on its insurance premium.
+In the case of a captive, employees of the insured company will, however, be provided more incentives than with regular insurance policies to act with due care in their activities and, for instance, to take more safety and quality measures, since they know that the loss will be borne by their 'own company' (England et al, 2007;703).
+This is also the case for the insured company itself (IAIS, 2006:12).
+The company will increasingly strive to realise and monitor that optimum care is exercised within the company.
+The claims are eventually paid out of one's own pocket and optimum investments in safety and quality also translate directly into a lower premium and/or greater profit (Porat et al, 1991:664).
+If a regular insurance company requests that safety and/or quality measures are taken that favourably affect the loss history, the insured company will sometimes receive a discount on its insurance premium.
 The investments of a company will, however, often be higher than that premium discount.
 In the case of a captive, all revenues resulting from investments in safety, quality and loss prevention measures will end up with the company.